FOREX-Euro falls from three-year high, bitcoin plunges

 Speculators boosted net long positions in the euro to a record high in the week to Jan.
 12, according to futures data published on Friday.

-Although the euro’s strength has raised concerns that it could encourage the ECB to talk down the currency, most investors are sanguine about that.
+The single currency has been bought on optimism about the euro zone’s economic outlook and expectations for the European Central Bank to wind down its massive monetary stimulus.

-“We still think that the euro is appreciating for good, endogenous, flow-related reasons, and we believe that a majority of ECB members will share this assessment,” wrote Pictet economist Frederik Ducrozet in a note to clients.
+Although the euro’s strength has raised concerns that it could encourage the ECB to talk down the currency, there has been little sign of such push-back from the ECB, said Stephen Innes, head of trading in Asia-Pacific for Oanda in Singapore.

 The dollar’s index against a basket of six major currencies climbed 0.3 percent to 90.509, up from Monday’s three-year low of 90.279, with the U.S. currency helped by the pull-back in the euro.